NerdWalletOSS/shepherd/docs/tutorial.md

 touch shepherd.yml
 ```

-## Preview of coming attractions
+## An aside

-An aside: this tutorial goes somewhat slowly to explain a lot of core concepts.
-If you're like me and need instant gratification and want to see a fully-automated pull request **now**, here's the finished migration spec.
-You can copy/paste this into the `shepherd.yml` file you just created and then run the following commands to show off the full process.
+This tutorial goes somewhat slowly to explain a lot of core concepts.
+If you're like me and need instant gratification and want to see a fully-automated pull request **now**, you can scroll all the way to the bottom of this page to see the completed migration spec and the commands needed to apply it.
+Once that's satiated your need for immediate results, come back here and see how it all works!

 ## Outlining our migration spec